 B: "You realize that you're supporting mass-murder, right?
 Women who abort their fetuses are killing innocent lives."

 Why a fallacy?
-B is misrepresenting A's argument about women having control over their own bodies by equating abortion to murder, then countering A's argument on the basis that by supporting abortion, he is, in fact, supporting mass-murder.
+B is misrepresenting A's argument about women having control over their own bodies by equating abortion to murder, then countering A's argument on the basis that by supporting abortion, A is, in fact, supporting mass-murder.